 All About Ella’s Face Painting Business

-Last year, Ella requested a face painting kit for her birthday and over the last year, she’s been practicing tons on her sisters and the many little kids in our neighborhood.
+In 2022, Ella requested a face painting kit for her birthday and she spent a year practicing tons on her sisters and the many little kids in our neighborhood.

-As summer approached, she decided she wanted to start a little face painting business as a way to make money while she was out of school.
+As the summer of 2023 approached, she decided she wanted to start a little face painting business as a way to make money while she was out of school.

 She designed business cards in Canva and had those printed at the FedEx store.